konarksharma2001/threads_app/README.md

 ![threads](https://github.com/konarksharma2001/threads_app/assets/87274294/7959c25f-3082-4219-a6d8-d577b246c235)

 Threads is an advanced web application developed with an impressive stack of technologies, including TypeScript, React, MongoDB, Svix, Clerk for user authentication, and Zod for form validation.
-This project serves as a testament to your mastery of Next.js 13.4, featuring Server-Side Rendering (SSR) for optimal performance and SEO.
-Threads also showcases your proficiency in handling intricate schemas, managing multiple data sources, and crafting elegant layouts with the power of TailwindCSS.
+This project features Server-Side Rendering (SSR) for optimal performance and SEO.
+Threads also showcase handling of intricate schemas, managing multiple data sources, and crafting elegant layouts with the power of TailwindCSS.
 Here's an in-depth look at the key features and technologies utilized in Threads:

 ## Features
 * Server-Side Rendering (SSR): Threads leverages Next.js 13.4 to provide efficient server-side rendering, enhancing both performance and search engine optimization (SEO).